gazebosim/gz-physics/tutorials/09-set-up-physics-engine-tpe.md

 In the last \ref createphysicsplugin "Implement a physics plugin" tutorial, we know how to implement a dummy physics engine as a plugin and load it using
-\ref ignition::physics "Ignition Physics API".
+\ref gz::physics "Ignition Physics API".
 In
 \ref createcustomfeature "Implement a custom feature" tutorial, we know how to define and implement a custom feature in an existing [DART](https://github.com/ignitionrobotics/ign-physics/tree/main/dartsim) physics